Your Pet, Our Passion.

 Can dogs have orange juice?

-While not toxic, orange juice and orange-flavoured drinks are not a healthy option for dogs.
-Due to the high levels of sugar and acidic content, it’s better to offer the natural fruit itself as a snack.
+While not toxic, orange juice is not a healthy option for dogs.
+Due to the high level of sugars and acidic content, it’s better to offer the natural fruit itself as a snack.

-In conclusion, dogs can have oranges (with the peel and seeds removed) in moderation, but owners should be aware that certain health issues can be made worse by the sugar and acid levels found in this fruit.
-Always ask for the vet’s opinion before allowing your dog to try the new food they’re pleading for.
+In conclusion, dogs can have oranges (with the peel and seeds removed) in moderation, but owners should be aware that certain health issues can be made worse by the sugars and acid levels found in this fruit.
+Ask for your vet’s advice before allowing your dog to try the new food they’re pleading for – especially if they have any digestive, weight or medical issues.

 If you’re looking for a healthy dog treat, we put together a list to get you inspired.
 Find out the benefits of feeding your dog watermelon.
 And if you want to find out more about health and nutrition, browse our handy dog feeding guides, next.